ZHaskell/docs/_posts/2021-04-20-introduce-BIO-a-simple-streaming-abstraction.md

 z.on('data', (chunk) => { w.write(chunk); });
 ```

-In OO's viewpoint, a stream node is an object, with a method to receive chunks, and write to downstream callbacks.
-That's it!
-Of course, this pattern has some drawbacks:
+In OO's viewpoint, a stream node is an object, with a method to receive chunks, and write to downstream inside callbacks, and that's it.
+This pattern has some drawbacks:

 + Stream node somehow lost its control, e.g. you can't stop the stream processing in a middle node without touching the source.
 This is the *Inversion of Control* problem of all callback-based APIs.
 + Stream node now became a mutable stateful object, which is unnatural in Haskell.